Discipline, consistency, and open-mindedness are the core values of my worth ethic, and I strive to uphold them in everything I do.

 After graduation, I continued to seek opportunities to learn, grow, and thrive as a writer and communications professional.
 One such opportunity led me to intern as a Public Relations Specialist for the American Youth Symphony (AYS), a non-profit in Los Angeles.
 Despite bus-hopping each day from my home in Whittier to AYS’s Wilshire office, I challenged myself to learn as many skills as possible.
 I was given a list of tasks and projects to execute by the end of my internship, and I tackled all of them with dedication.
 By my last week at AYS, I had used Adobe Photoshop, Illustrator, and InDesign to create an array of promotional collateral; composed eight individual press releases in English and Spanish; wrote an appeals letter in the voice of the Music Director; photographed and curated images from several concert events; filmed a comedy short with the Program Notes Writer to promote the L.A.
 Arts Commission Summer Internship Program on YouTube; reorganized, updated, transferred, or entered data into various databases, including PatronManager and Box; and more.

-Post-AYS, I envisioned two potential paths I could take in my career.
-On the one hand, I could devote all of my energies to searching for public relations and communications jobs.
-On the other hand, I could pursue an advanced degree in English to enhance my writing and analytical skills, as well as expand my knowledge of English and American literature.
+After my internship at AYS, I had the opportunity to pursue an advanced degree in English to enhance my writing and analytical skills, as well as expand my knowledge of English and American literature.
 While I wanted to start working and moving my professional career forward, I couldn’t ignore my deep intellectual curiosity and the part of me that places a premium on the value and privilege of education.
-I opted for the latter, and eventually moved to Chicago for a year to pursue a Master's in English at Northwestern University.
+Ultimately, I moved to Chicago for a year to pursue a Master of Arts in English at Northwestern University.

 In the interim between applying to graduate programs and starting graduate school, I continued to learn new skills and challenge myself.
 I learn best by teaching, so I taught high school English and tutored students in writing.
 I interned as an Editorial Assistant to the Finance & Economics Section Editor at the Los Angeles Review of Books, which gave me significant experience writing SEO-friendly metadata tags and keywords, as well as an opportunity to stay current with the latest trends in humanities scholarship.
 I also taught myself WordPress, HTML, and CSS, and began offering WordPress web design services through my own website, which has grown to become Kellen Aguilar Consulting.